Assembly or Inspection Documents: Sample of How to Create Process Documents

 assembly-docs-how-to-create-sample-1

-Before the colors are assigned to the part numbers and components you can choose which colors you wish to use.
-To do this as in the picture below first click Color All P/N's then click Select Colors then in the Select Colors window select the colors you want by clicking the click boxes next to the colors.
+Before the colors and brush patterns are assigned to the part numbers and components, you can choose which ones you wish to use.
+To do this, as in the picture below, first click "Color All P/N's" then click "Select Colors/Brush Patterns".
+In the "Select Colors/Brush Patterns" window, select the colors and brush patterns you want by checking or unchecking the boxes desired.
+Click "OK" when finished.

 assembly-docs-how-to-create-sample-1a